13bm/terra-thunt/README.md

 # Terra-Thunt

 A simple scirpt that uses terraform to spin up a machine for Active Counter Measure's Threat Hunting class with the cloud provider of your choice (AWS or Digital Oceans).
-Along with setting it.
+Along with setting it up.

 ### Opening notes from Active CounterMeasures